aroary/disaccord/README.md

             permissions: ["SEND_MESSAGES"]
         },
         availability: {
-            find: true, // apears in the help command
+            find: true, // appears in the help command
             public: true, // available to non developers
             channel: "all" // all, guild, direct (set where the command can be used) }